HectorSchreiner/RustyRhythm/README.md

 ```

 ## ⚙️ Compile the Extension

-Instead of using cargo build, run the provided build script:
+Instead of using `cargo build`, run the provided build script:
 ```
 sh build.sh
 ```
 Once compiled, your extension files will be available in the `pkg` folder.
 This is the folder you need to import into Chrome.

 # 🚀 How to Use
 1. Install the extension using the steps above.
 2. The extension will automatically enhance the LogMessage box in the WebConsole.
 3. Configure features via the config file.
 4. Toggle features on/off from the extension dropdown menu.

 # ✨ Features
-- ✅ **Highlighting:** Automatically highlights important data like usernames and IP addresses.
+- ✅ **Highlighting:** Automatically highlights important data like usernames and IP-Addresses.
 - ✅ **Smart Formatting:** Improves readability by adjusting spacing, adding newlines, and removing empty fields.
 - ✅ **Keyboard Shortcuts:** (*Planned feature!*)